conradhuebler/curcuma/README.md

 to perform calculation only on non-proton atoms.

 ## Docking tool
 Some docking can be performed (WIP).
-Rotation will be added soon.
-(And many more.)

 Use
 ```sh